unavi-xyz/unavi/apps/examples/public/models/GlamVelvetSofa/README.md

 The extension [KHR_lights_punctual](https://github.com/KhronosGroup/glTF/tree/master/extensions/2.0/Khronos/KHR_lights_punctual) is used to add a directional light to the model, with its Intensity set to 3.
 This provides better velvet illumination, as sheen responds better to punctual lights than to image-based lighting (IBL) alone.

 This is highly dependent on the exposure range in each IBL, however most IBLs do not capture strong exposure values for the lights unless the sun or a suitably bright light source are present.
-In these examples, the "studio" IBL from Babylon.js was used, which uses +2.40 stops for each light.
+In these examples, the "editor" IBL from Babylon.js was used, which uses +2.40 stops for each light.

 Augmented reality IBLs typically contain a low value range, as they're often created by transforming the view from the mobile device's front camera.
 It is hoped the addition of a punctual light can restore the benefits of strong key light to improve the sheen response.